SamyMekk/SamyMekk/README.md

 Here are some of my key projects:

 ### [Actuarial Thesis ](https://github.com/SamyMekk/project1)
-Redaction of an Actuarial Thesis to become a member of the Actuarial French Institute
+Redaction of an Actuarial Thesis about XVA Computations  to become a member of the Actuarial French Institute

 ### [Deep Calibration of Interest Model](https://github.com/SamyMekk/project2)
 Analysis and modeling of financial markets using time series and stochastic calculus.